yahgwai/raiden/tools/step-by-step-guide.md

 - `raiden_accounts.json`: privatekeys to use for the two nodes on both machines

 - `geth`-directory: move this to your geth node to the folder $GETH_DATADIR
 - `geth/geth_commands.json` contains the command to start the geth node.
+Before you run this, you need to call:

+        - `geth --datadir $GETH_DATADIR init $GETH_DATADIR/genesis.json`

+    (make sure, you defined $GETH_DATADIR on the machine, or spell it out completely).

-After you run this, both raiden nodes can communicate with the network using:
+- After you did the above, both raiden nodes can communicate with the network using:

     - `--rpc_endpoint "192.168.0.73:8545"`
     - `raiden_flags` from `$CONFIG_DIR/geth/genesis.json:config['raidenFlags']`